Maleick/byvalver/assets/docs/ADDITIONAL_STRATEGY_PROPOSALS.md

 - `xlat` or `xlatb`: `AL = [EBX + AL]`
 - Can be used for byte remapping, encoding, and obfuscation

-Current strategies don't utilize XLAT for bad-character avoidance.
+Current strategies don't utilize XLAT for bad-byte avoidance.

 #### Use Cases

-1. **Byte Remapping:** Remap bad characters to safe characters, translate back at runtime
+1. **Byte Remapping:** Remap bad bytes to safe characters, translate back at runtime
 2. **Encoding:** Use XLAT as a substitution cipher
 3. **Compact Lookups:** Replace switch statements with table lookups